exact84/rsschool-devops-course-tasks/README.md

 # Terraform GitHub Actions Infrastructure

-## Описание
+## Description

-Инфраструктура создаёт:
+The infrastructure creates:
-- IAM роль (`GithubActionsRole`) для GitHub Actions с OIDC
+- IAM role (`GithubActionsRole`) for GitHub Actions with OIDC
-- CI/CD pipeline через GitHub Actions
+- CI/CD pipeline via GitHub Actions

 ---

-## Переменные
+## Variables
-описаны в variables.tf и храняться в Github Actions secrets
+defined in `variables.tf` and stored in GitHub Actions secrets

-- `role_name` — имя IAM роли для GitHub Actions
+- `role_name` — name of the IAM role for GitHub Actions
-- `aws_account_id` — ID AWS аккаунта
+- `aws_account_id` — AWS account ID
-- `repo_fullname` — репозиторий в формате `owner/repo`
+- `repo_fullname` — repository in the format `owner/repo`
-- `aws_region` — регион AWS
+- `aws_region` — AWS region

 ---

-## Использование
+## Usage

-Инфраструктура разворачивается автоматически через GitHub Actions.
+The infrastructure is deployed automatically via GitHub Actions.
-Файл workflow: `.github/workflows/deploy.yml`.
+Workflow file: `.github/workflows/deploy.yml`.

-Для локальной проверки и отладки вы можете использовать Terraform вручную:
-1. Склонируйте репозиторий

-2. Установите переменные окружения
+For local testing and debugging you can use Terraform manually:
+1. Clone the repository

+2. Set environment variables

-3. Инициализируйте Terraform:
+3. Initialize Terraform:
 terraform init

-4. Проверьте план:
+4. Review the plan:
 terraform plan

-5. Примените инфраструктуру:
+5. Apply the infrastructure:
 terraform apply

+---

 ## MFA

-В IAM-консоли создан пользователь с включённой многофакторной аутентификацией (MFA).
+An IAM user with Multi-Factor Authentication (MFA) is created in the IAM console.

 ---

+## Note

+The S3 bucket for storing Terraform state created manually.

+---

-## Структура проекта
+## Project structure

 terraform-proj/
 ├─ backend.tf